Chubby Checker: Awards

 In 2008, Checker's "The Twist" was named the biggest chart hit of all time by Billboard magazine.
 Billboard looked at all singles that made the charts between 1958 and 2008.
 He was also honored by Settlement Music School as part of the school's centennial celebration and named to the Settlement 100, a list of notable people connected to the school.

 In 2014, Checker was inducted into the National Rhythm & Blues Hall of Fame.

 In 2025, Checker was inducted into the Rock and Roll Hall of Fame.

 Personal life

 On December 12, 1963, Checker proposed to Catharina Lodders, a 21-year-old Dutch model and Miss World 1962 from Haarlem.
 Checker said he met Lodders in Manila the prior January.
 The song "Loddy Lo" is about her.
-They were married on April 12, 1964, at Temple Lutheran Church in Pennsauken, New Jersey.
+They got married on April 12, 1964, at Temple Lutheran Church in Pennsauken, New Jersey.
 Their first child, Bianca Johanna Evans, was born in a Philadelphia hospital on December 8, 1966.
 Their other two children are Ilka Evans and musician Shan Egan (Evans), lead singer of Funk Church, a band in the Philadelphia area.
-Checker is also the father of WNBA player Mistie Bass.
+Checker is also the father of former WNBA player Mistie Bass.